RagingGummyBear/CustomVisionProject/CustomVisionProject/Workflow.md

     - Processing page // With displaying the processing
         * Big imageView with animations ( not necessarily the Real processing animations but some cool looking anims )
-        * Smaller imageView with the original image
         * Label/progression bar to notify the user of current processing progression
-        * Discover your fortune button to transition the user to the fortune view

-    - Processing page // without displaying the processing
-        * Big imageView with original image
-        * Label/Progression bar
-        * Discover your fortune button to transition the user to the fortune view

     - Fortune view
-        * Share button top right???
         * Scroll View
-        * Big ImageView with original image
+        * ImageView with original image
         * Short description label
         * Long description about the fortune label
+        * Share button top right??? (allows the user to share the image with the short fortune text)
+        * Send like button on the bottom

 ## Additional assets: